kawu/hhu-dl-materials-2019/universal-pos-deps/notes/extend-deps.md

 # Dependencies

 This document describes the modifications of the code introduced in order to handle dependencies.
-This is still a scaffolding, the actual model for the prediction of dependency heads is not implemented yet.
+This current code is still a scaffolding, the actual model for the prediction of dependency heads is not implemented yet.

 ## Data